 To provide guidance to DUMAC, LLC, Duke has established a process for addressing investments that raise moral or ethical issues.
 While the primary fiduciary responsibility of the Board of Trustees is to oversee the management of the University’s investment assets to maximize return, the University is interested in maintaining socially responsible investments.
 As such, Duke University makes special considerations for moral and ethical issues raised by members of the University community with regard to investments.
 An example of such action was a resolution in 2008 that prohibits Duke from making future direct investment in companies engaged in business with the government of Sudan.
+In 2013 the Board created a social choice fund.
 Read Duke’s complete Investment Responsibility Policy.

 Sustainable Investment Highlights